jonathanpenn/ScheduleDemo/README.md

 This demo app pulls from a fake JSON feed scraped from the CocoaConf 2013 Chicago schedule.
 I use it to live demonstrate writing automation tests for behavior and performance against an application that uses Core Data and external network services.

+You can find more information about my UI Automation resources [here](http://cocoamanifest.net/features).

 ## Walkthrough

 In my talk, I go through several steps to build up some simple tests for this app that we eventually run from the command line on both the simulator and an attached iOS device.